Graduate entry to Optometry

 - Domestic applicants who would like to be considered for The Dean’s List of Commonwealth Supported Places on the basis of academic merit demonstrating financial need will need to submit additional information.
 Contact the HMS Admissions team if you require more information about eligibility.

-- For domestic applicants, offers will commence during October.
+- Offers are planned to commence during November.
 Timing of subsequent round offers will depend on the outcome of previous rounds.

 - Final ranking for course offers